react-boilerplate/react-boilerplate/README.md

 <dl>
   <dt>Quick scaffolding</dt>
-  <dd>Create components, containers, routes, selectors and sagas - and their tests - right from the CLI!</dd>
+  <dd>Create components, containers, routes, selectors and epics - and their tests - right from the CLI!</dd>

   <dt>Instant feedback</dt>
   <dd>Enjoy the best DX (Developer eXperience) and code your app at the speed of thought!
 Your saved changes to the CSS and JS are reflected instantaneously without refreshing the page.
 Preserve application state even when you update something in the underlying code!</dd>